 The ‘duplex’ structure exhibits itself as ‘islands’ of austenite grains within a ‘matrix’ of ferrite.
-Maintaining both a good ration between the two, and a favourable size and distribution of the grains contributes to optimising mechanical properties and corrosion resistance.
+Maintaining both a good ratio between the two and a favourable size and distribution of the grains contributes to optimising mechanical properties and corrosion resistance.

-As you may now be expecting, the microstructure of a duplex stainless steel manages to combine the favourable properties of either type – so generally acceptable toughness, higher strength, resistance to stress corrosion cracking and able to be fabricated and welded.
+As you may now be expecting, the microstructure of duplex stainless steel manages to combine the favourable properties of either type – so generally acceptable toughness, higher strength, resistance to stress corrosion cracking and ability to be fabricated and welded.